bodrick/awesome/TOPICS.md

 *   [cstate/cstate](https://github.com/cstate/cstate) - 🔥 Open source static (serverless) status page.
 Uses hyperfast Go & Hugo, minimal HTML/CSS/JS, customizable, outstanding browser support (IE8+), preloaded CMS, read-only API, badges & more.

+## coppa

+*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly is a product analytics platform that helps teams track, analyze and act-on their user actions and behaviour on mobile, web and desktop applications.

 ## crash-analytics

-*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly helps you get insights from your application.
-Available self-hosted or on private cloud.
+*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly is a product analytics platform that helps teams track, analyze and act-on their user actions and behaviour on mobile, web and desktop applications.

 ## crash-reports

-*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly helps you get insights from your application.
-Available self-hosted or on private cloud.
+*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly is a product analytics platform that helps teams track, analyze and act-on their user actions and behaviour on mobile, web and desktop applications.
 *   [exceptionless/Exceptionless](https://github.com/exceptionless/Exceptionless) - Exceptionless server and jobs
 *   [getsentry/raven-csharp](https://github.com/getsentry/raven-csharp) - Superseded by: https://github.com/getsentry/sentry-dotnet

 ## data-ownership

-*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly helps you get insights from your application.
-Available self-hosted or on private cloud.
+*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly is a product analytics platform that helps teams track, analyze and act-on their user actions and behaviour on mobile, web and desktop applications.

 ## data-privacy

-*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly helps you get insights from your application.
-Available self-hosted or on private cloud.
+*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly is a product analytics platform that helps teams track, analyze and act-on their user actions and behaviour on mobile, web and desktop applications.

 ## feature-flags

-*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly helps you get insights from your application.
-Available self-hosted or on private cloud.
+*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly is a product analytics platform that helps teams track, analyze and act-on their user actions and behaviour on mobile, web and desktop applications.

 ## gdpr

-*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly helps you get insights from your application.
-Available self-hosted or on private cloud.
+*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly is a product analytics platform that helps teams track, analyze and act-on their user actions and behaviour on mobile, web and desktop applications.
 *   [allinurl/goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in \*nix systems or through your browser.

 ## gdpr-compliant

-*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly helps you get insights from your application.
-Available self-hosted or on private cloud.
+*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly is a product analytics platform that helps teams track, analyze and act-on their user actions and behaviour on mobile, web and desktop applications.

 ## insights

-*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly helps you get insights from your application.
-Available self-hosted or on private cloud.
+*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly is a product analytics platform that helps teams track, analyze and act-on their user actions and behaviour on mobile, web and desktop applications.

 ## mobile-analytics

-*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly helps you get insights from your application.
-Available self-hosted or on private cloud.
+*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly is a product analytics platform that helps teams track, analyze and act-on their user actions and behaviour on mobile, web and desktop applications.

 ## product-analytics

-*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly helps you get insights from your application.
-Available self-hosted or on private cloud.
+*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly is a product analytics platform that helps teams track, analyze and act-on their user actions and behaviour on mobile, web and desktop applications.

 ## product-management

-*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly helps you get insights from your application.
-Available self-hosted or on private cloud.
+*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly is a product analytics platform that helps teams track, analyze and act-on their user actions and behaviour on mobile, web and desktop applications.

 ## remote-configuration

-*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly helps you get insights from your application.
-Available self-hosted or on private cloud.
+*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly is a product analytics platform that helps teams track, analyze and act-on their user actions and behaviour on mobile, web and desktop applications.

 ## tracking

-*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly helps you get insights from your application.
-Available self-hosted or on private cloud.
+*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly is a product analytics platform that helps teams track, analyze and act-on their user actions and behaviour on mobile, web and desktop applications.
 *   [andryou/scriptsafe](https://github.com/andryou/scriptsafe) - a browser extension to bring security and privacy to chrome, firefox, and opera

 ## user-feedback

-*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly helps you get insights from your application.
-Available self-hosted or on private cloud.
+*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly is a product analytics platform that helps teams track, analyze and act-on their user actions and behaviour on mobile, web and desktop applications.

 ## web-analytics

-*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly helps you get insights from your application.
-Available self-hosted or on private cloud.
+*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly is a product analytics platform that helps teams track, analyze and act-on their user actions and behaviour on mobile, web and desktop applications.
 *   [allinurl/goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in \*nix systems or through your browser.
 *   [matomo-org/matomo](https://github.com/matomo-org/matomo) - Liberating Web Analytics.
 Star us on Github? +1.
 Matomo is the leading open alternative to Google Analytics that gives you full control over your data.
 Matomo lets you easily collect data from websites & apps and visualise this data and extract insights.
 Privacy is built-in.
 We love Pull Requests!